OlivierLD/small-boards/RaspberryPi-Pico/MicroPython/README.md

 . . .
 ```

 > Note: the Pico has ~1.3Mb of flash memory.
-You might want to filter the data to log, to save space.
+You might want to filter the data to log, to save space (the `read_serial.py` script filters on `RMC` strings).

 Works fine from Thonny too: